dkriegls/itmd-361-spring2024/labs/lab8/README.md

 **Process:**
 1. Use the *index.html* file and the *css* folder to create your lab repository.
 Include the css file found inside the folder.
-1. Use css to style the page and table.
-I don't want it to look like the default browser styling on anything.
-Use your own css heading, italics, and font weight.
 1. **DO NOT** change the structure of the HTML at all.
 1. Write css code to do the following things based on the demos we did in class.
     *	Turn ```<nav>``` into a centered navigation list at the top of the page.